Starting Pre- School

 Please remember to include healthy items in your child’s lunch box – if you would like any ideas of healthy options please ask.
 All children have access to fresh drinking water throughout the day.

-We offer healthy snacks during the morning session such as:
+We offer healthy snacks during the morning and after-school session such as:

 - A piece of fruit